Taitava/obsidian-shellcommands-test-suite/Assets/Templates/Test report.template.md

 	- On linux (and macOS) the output should contain one additional directory:
 		- *LinuxAndMacExtraPath* should be present **at the end** of the output.
 	- The reason for outputs being different in different operating systems is that in order to test to different appending mechanisms, I needed to use two different operating system settings fields.
 I can't make separate test shell commands for these, because the `PATH` additions are implemented to happen for all shell commands, and no shell command specific settings exist for them.
-- [ ] **Remove PATH additions temporarily** in the settings (cut the text in the field to make it empty, you need to re-insert it afterwards).
+- [ ] **Remove PATH additions temporarily** in the settings (cut the text in the field to make it empty, you need to re-insert it afterward).
 Then execute [Test PATH additions](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=g7gauo1ds6) again and see that shell command execution works even when there's no PATH additions defined. `0.19.0` had a bug that caused execution to fail silently in this case.
 Finally, **add the PATH additions back**.
 - [ ] **[Test multiline shell command](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=y2dtq5wuxy)**: This should output the following, each word on its own line:
 	```markdown
 	Multiline
 	shell
 	command
 	```
-- [ ] **[A long running shell command](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=2jk7adqi4s)**: You should see a notification saying: *Executing: A long running shell command*.
+- [ ] **[A long-running shell command](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=2jk7adqi4s)**: You should see a notification saying: *Executing: A long-running shell command*.
 The notification should appear around a couple of seconds after starting the execution (because it's only shown when a shell command execution takes an extended period of time).
 The notification should disappear the same time when the shell command finishes execution and outputs: *Waited for 5 seconds.*
 - [ ] **Test output wrapping** (hotkey F12): Keep [[TestResults.md]] focused when executing this.
 This writes the following output text: *Output wrapped in callout.* The output should also show texts *Executed on* and *File name*.
-Check that all of the variables work ok, and that special characters in the *date* and *file name* values are **not escaped**.
+Check that all the variables work ok, and that special characters in the *date* and *file name* values are **not escaped**.
 - [ ] **[Test globally default values](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=umqymtjrfc)**: Tests variables that are not accessible at the moment, but that do have default values defined:
 	- `{{event_title}}` (not available because no event is triggered here).
 Default value: `This is a global default value for {{event_title}}.`
 	- A custom variable.
 Default value: `This is a global default value for a custom variable.`